 My partner on this hike was Beth, trail-name Damselfly, who’s a tough-as-nails hiker, bushwhacker, and backpacker that I’d met on a winter bushwhack years before on Mt Kancamagus and who’d provided me with valuable route beta when I bushwhacked Scar Ridge.
-Like me, she’s on a mission to hike all of the trails in The White Mountain Guide, a crazy hobby known as “redlining” by local hikers.
+Like me, she’s on a mission to hike all of the trails in The White Mountain Guide.
 It’s a variant of section hiking, but local to the White Mountains, which has 608 trails that total 1440 miles in length.

 However beautiful clear weather was forecast for the day of our hike.
 We got an early start, hiking up the Tuckerman Ravine Trail to the lower section of the Huntington Ravine Trail that leads to the base of the cliff face.
 We soon passed the avalanche rescue cache for ice climbers and took a food and water break in the shade at the bottom of The Fan, the rocky boulder field that forms the base of the cliff.